Teen Mom 2's Briana DeJesus and Javi Marroquin Celebrate His Son's Birthday

 Regardless, they certainly enjoy spending time together with their kids.
 They sparked new romance speculation on Saturday, when they both posted on their Instagram pages the same photo showing them standing with Lincoln—his son with ex-wife and fellow Teen Mom star Kailyn Lowry, and DeJesus's daughter Nova, while Marroquin is holding DeJesus' other child, four-month-old baby Stella.

-The adults and older children are shown at a Power Rangers themed celebration, wearing matching raglan Power Rangers shirts with their names printed on them.
-Lincoln's tee also had a "4" on it.
+The adults and older children are shown at a Power Rangers themed celebration, wearing matching raglan Power Rangers shirts.
+DeJesus, Nova and Lincoln's tees have their names printed on them, while the birthday boys' also has a "4" on it.
 Stella got a plain white baby T-shirt with her name and the same Power Rangers print.
+Marroquin's shirt reads, "Daddy."

 "Thank you friends and family that came and made Lincoln's birthday extremely special," Marroquin wrote.
 "Huge thank you to my girl @_brianadejesus helping me put this together and thank you @miss_teenyfabsmama for these awesome shirts.
 Linc loved them."